Panasonic gives Technics a new spin but no sign of coveted turntables

 "We didn’t (revive the Technics brand), because until now the sound quality sources were not good enough: CDs and MP3 are not the right sources to enjoy Technics’ legacy,” Adbadie told Reuters in Berlin.

-"New audio files which are almost the same as analogue in terms of quality ... will be available soon online,” he said.
+"New audio files which are almost the same as analog in terms of quality ... will be available soon online,” he said.

 Other firms have picked up on the recent trend for better quality sound, too: Sony Corp released a high-resolution audio Walkman in February that can play uncompressed files, pricing it at 549 pounds($906).
 And Pioneer Corp released a new turntable earlier this year, the PLX-1000, as vinyl sales boom.

-Sources said on Wednesday that Pioneer was looking to sell its DJ equipment unit for around 60 billion yen (346.59 million British pound) as it focuses on its auto electronics business.
+Sources said on Wednesday that Pioneer was looking to sell its DJ equipment unit for around 60 billion yen ($570 million) as it focuses on its auto electronics business.

 NO ENCORE ?